 An arts invasion springs to life in downtown Pottsville!

-2014 will bring The 8th Annual Block: Block of Art is an exciting, and growing, annual three-day arts event in downtown Pottsville, with multiple indoor venues, arts exhibits, performances, and workshops - as well as outdoor music and events.
-The 7th Annual Block of Art kicked off on Friday April 19, 2013 with our ever-popular opening reception featuring fine art & the opportunity to meet the artists.
+2014 will bring The 8th Annual Block: Block of Art is an exciting, and growing, annual three-day arts event in downtown Pottsville, with multiple indoor venues, arts exhibits, poetry, performances, and workshops - as well as music and events.
 Each year, downtown Pottsville transforms its indoor spaces into a premier gallery walk.
-Several hundred works of art will be on display and for sale including paintings, photographs, jewelry, ceramics and sculpture from local, regional, and international artists.
+Works of art will be on display and for sale including paintings, photographs, jewelry, ceramics and sculpture from local and regional artists.

 |Personalize a picture slideshow|